 CHOKOLOSKEE.
-Totch Brown is the name he went by.
-His real name was Loren G. Brown, and he was born on March 12, 1920 and died on May 8, 1996.
-He wrote only one book, but that book enshrined him among the best Florida authors.
-He wrote about his life in the Florida Everglades.
+Totch Brown actually is a pseudonym.
+His real name was Loren G. Brown.
+He was born on March 12, 1920 and died on May 8, 1996.
+Brown wrote only one book but it enshrined him among the best Florida authors.
+Totch is all about his life in the Florida Everglades.

 CROSS CREEK.
-Marjorie Kinnan Rawlings, won the Pulitzer Prize for Fiction for “The Yearling”.
-She also wrote “Cross Creek” and “South Moon Under”.
-She was one of the first authors to chronicle the lives of the hardy pioneers around Cross Creek known as Florida Crackers.
+Marjorie Kinnan Rawlings.
+She won the Pulitzer Prize for Fiction for “The Yearling”.
+Rawlings also wrote “Cross Creek” and “South Moon Under”.
+She was one of the first authors to chronicle the lives of the hardy pioneers around Cross Creek.
+They are known as Florida Crackers.

 EATONVILLE.
-Zora Neale Hurston, black author known for “Their Eyes Were Watching God”, “Dust Tracks on a Road”, and many more classics.
+Zora Neale Hurston, is a black author.
+Best known for “Their Eyes Were Watching God” she wrote “Dust Tracks on a Road”, and many more classics.
 Although she was part of the “Harlem Renaissance” and well know in her day, she died penniless in Fort Pierce, Florida.
 The novelist Alice Walker (The Color Purple) discovered her unmarked grave and provided a decent gravestone.

 GAINESVILLE.
 Michael Gannon is unique among Florida authors.
 He was born in 1928 and passed away on April 10, 2017.
 He wrote many great books about Florida and other subjects.
 During World War II, he was a member of the American Field Service.
-He was also a war correspondent in Vietnam.
-He was a professor at the University of Florida.
-Earlier in his life he was a catholic priest.
+Additionally, he was also a Vietnam war correspondent.
+Gannon was a professor at the University of Florida.
+Earlier in his life he was a Catholic priest.

 GAINESVILLE.
 Harry Crews was born on June 7, 1935 in Bacon County, Georgia and died in Gainesville, Florida on March 28, 2012.
 He taught at the University of Florida for 30 years, and is considered a master of Southern literature.
 He has created many memorable and freakish characters, and his novels are quite often strange, violent and dark.

 GAINESVILLE.
-Kevin McCarthy was born in 1940 and lives in the Gainesville, Florida area.
-He is a Professor of English at the University of Florida in addition to being one of the most prominent Florida authors.
+Kevin McCarthy lives in the Gainesville, Florida.
+In addition to being one of the most prominent Florida authors, he is a Professor of English at the University of Florida.
 His academic interests include English language and linguistics, history of the English language, and Floridiana.

 JACKSONVILLE.
 Stetson Kennedy, at the time of his death, was one of the oldest living Florida authors.
 He was born on October 5, 1916 in Jacksonville, Florida, and died on August 27, 2011.
-He was still active in literary events and causes in Florida until shortly before his death.
-He was a Florida literary and civil rights legend, an award-winning Florida author and human rights activist, a folklorist, a labor activist, and an environmentalist.
+He was still active in literary events and causes in Florida up until his death.
+Kennedy was a Florida literary and civil rights legend.
+Moreover, he was an award-winning Florida author and human rights activist.
+He was a noted folklorist, a labor activist, and an environmentalist.

 JACKSONVILLE.
 Sidney Lanier was born in Macon, Georgia on February 3, 1842, and died on September 7, 1881, in Lynn, North Carolina.
 We include him on this page because he wrote “Florida: Its Scenery, Climate and History”.
 He was a poet and musician, and one of the most famous literary figures in the South.